 Keep an eye out for warning signs and reduce your vulnerability with a few simple tips.

-Identity thieves often file fraudulent tax returns as early as possible in an effort to have the bogus return processed before you can file your own legitimate return.
-You may therefore be unaware you’ve been victimized – until you attempt to file your taxes.
+These criminals often file fraudulent tax returns as early as possible in an effort to have the bogus return processed before you can file your own legitimate return.
+You may therefore be unaware you’ve been victimized until you attempt to file your taxes.

 There are several ways to reduce your family’s chances of becoming a victim of tax return identity fraud: